 If you want quality shut-eye, consider taping your mouth shut?
-At least that’s what some popular wellness influencers are claiming on social media.
-Medical experts say this is a trend you can go ahead and sleep on.
+At least that’s what some popular wellness influencers, including Gwyneth Paltrow, are claiming on social media.
+But medical experts say this is a trend that comes with some life-threatening drawbacks.

-In a TikTok video that has racked up more than 5.6 million views, health coach Cory Rodriguez is shown placing an adhesive over his lips.
-Rodriguez uses special strips designed for open-mouth snorers, but notes that “gentle paper medical tape” works just as well.
+One of the first TikTok videos espousing the benefits of practice, which has since racked up millions of views, was posted in 2021 by health coach Cory Rodriguez.
+In the video, he places an adhesive over his lips — special strips designed for open-mouth snorers, but he noted that “gentle paper medical tape” works just as well.

-“The goal is to breathe through your nose while you’re asleep versus your mouth,” Rodriguez explains.
-He then lists all the benefits, including improved oral hygiene, a better slumber, reduced dry mouth and a decrease in snoring.
+“The goal is to breathe through your nose while you’re asleep versus your mouth,” Rodriguez explained.
+He then lists all the supposed benefits, including improved oral hygiene, a better slumber, reduced dry mouth and a decrease in snoring.

 Fellow content creator Alexis Fischer is also a fan of mouth taping.

-"You're going to get the deepest sleep you've ever experienced," Fischer raves in a now-viral TikTok clip.
+"You're going to get the deepest sleep you've ever experienced," Fischer raved in another TikTok clip.

 "It does not completely seal your lips & breath can still pass through your mouth, The tape isn’t crazy strong!” she added in the comments.

-Many people like Rodriguez and Fischer credit mouth taping for improving their overall sleep patterns.
+Many people credit mouth taping for improving their overall sleep patterns.